Creating a Video-Wall with Yodeck

 6. Activate the “Crop Video” toggle.

-7. Fill out the cropping required for each screen to only display the required part of the feed.
+7. Fill out the cropping required for each screen to display only the required part of the feed.
 Initially, you can leave all 4 fields at 0% to test it out.
-Read the rest of the guide below for more details on this.
+Read the rest of the guide below for more details.

 8. Click “Save.”